WSU-janderson/project6-multiset-design-WRitchie54/MultisetDesign.md

 ## Operation 3

 Another major operation for the inventory would be to access an element given an index.
-This would be useful for items shown in the inventory hop bar that can be used as they would be able to be used immediately without any searching being done.
-This would have a time complexity of O(1).
+This would be useful for items shown in the inventory hop bar that can be used as they would be able to be used immediately.
+This would have a time complexity of O(n).
+The worst case is when the item accesses is in the max slot of the inventory.
+If the item is used often and the character has it near the front of the inventory the time complexity will be lower.
+Regardless because of the low max slot being used for player characters (64 slots) the O(n) time complexity does not hurt the Sequence a great amount.

 ## Operation 4

 One other thing that the inventory is going to need to be able to do is swap items between different indexes.
 This would be done by giving the index of the two items to be swapped from the front end and then removing them from the inventory before inserting them back in each others places.
 This prevents them from accidently inserting over the inventory limit.
+This should be a very straightforward operation and will not have super complex coding or timing.

 Below is brief example of how this could look: